sinnadine/sales_performance/README.md

 - Sales per customer
 - Order frequency

-# Key Findings
+## Key Findings

-Based on the 2023 dashboard results, I identified several important patterns.

-## Overall Business Growth

-Sales, profit, quantity sold, and the number of orders increased compared with 2022.
-This indicates positive overall business growth during the analyzed period.
+- **Overall Business Growth:** Sales, profit, quantity sold, and the number of orders increased compared with 2022, indicating positive overall business growth.

-## Seasonal Performance

-Sales and customer activity were not distributed evenly throughout the year.
-The strongest results appeared toward the end of the year, suggesting a clear seasonal pattern in customer demand.
+- **Seasonal Performance:** The strongest sales and customer activity occurred toward the end of the year, suggesting a clear seasonal pattern in customer demand.

-## Sales Do Not Always Equal Profit

-Some product subcategories generated relatively high sales but produced much lower profit.
-This demonstrates why sales revenue should be analyzed together with profitability and margins.
+- **Sales Do Not Always Equal Profit:** Some product subcategories generated high sales but relatively low profit, showing that revenue should be analyzed together with profitability and margins.

-## Customer Concentration

-A relatively small group of customers generated a significant share of total profit.
-These customers may represent an important segment for retention and personalized marketing activities.
+- **Customer Concentration:** A relatively small group of customers contributed a significant share of total profit, making them an important segment for retention and personalized marketing.

-## Customer Order Frequency

-Most customers placed between one and three orders.
-Customers with four or more orders formed a smaller but potentially more valuable repeat-customer segment.
+- **Customer Order Frequency:** Most customers placed between one and three orders, while customers with four or more orders formed a smaller but potentially more valuable repeat-customer segment.

-# Skills Demonstrated
+## Skills Demonstrated

 Through this project, I demonstrated my ability to:
 - Define and calculate business KPIs